 This is the most current list of Frequently Asked Questions (FAQ) from the Hartnell Community College District (HCCD) for use by all District employees and students.
-The FAQ applies to all and is current as of Oct.
-20, 2021.
-To suggest an additional question, email email@example.com.
+The FAQ applies to all and is current as of December 14, 2022.
+To suggest an additional question, please email email@example.com.

 HCCD is under the jurisdiction of the Monterey County Health Department (MCHD) regarding Health Orders and safety requirements during the COVID-19 pandemic.